-On-campus residents of University Housing and Residence Life.
-We do have limited availability for FRINQ classes, student organizations, or departments that are partnered with RHA or University Housing and Residence Life and contribute to the learning environment of the residence halls.
+Any on-campus residents of University Housing and Residence Life.
+This means you are a resident of Ondine, Broadway, Epler, St. Helen's, King Albert, Montgomery, Blackstone, Blumel, Parkway, or Stratford.
+We do have limited availability for FRINQ classes, student organizations, or departments that are partnered with RHA or University Housing and Residence Life.

 How do I get a plot?

-Plots are assigned on a revolving timeline.
-To get on the waiting list for a plot, please fill out this application and send it in an email to the garden coodinator firstname.lastname@example.org.
-If you are want to submit a group application for more than one person to manage the plot (i.e. FRINQ Live/Learn community, or Urban Honors community) than please fill out this application and send an email to the garden coordinator at email@example.com.
+Plot assignment is ongoing!
+This means you can apply at any time during the year.
+To apply for a plot, please fill out this application and send it in an email to the garden coordinator email@example.com.
+If all plots are unavailable, you will be placed on a waiting list.
+If you want to submit a group application for more than one person to manage the plot (i.e. FRINQ Live/Learn community, or Urban Honors community) than please fill out this group application and send an email to the garden coordinator at firstname.lastname@example.org.

 What can I put in my plot?

 Almost anything!
 We discourage gardeners from planting things that tend to spread out of control (such as blackberries, morning glory, mint or ivy).
 The garden is organic, so you can't use non-organic fertilizer, weed sprays, or other toxic chemicals.

 How do I contact the Garden Coordinator?